If you could visit one of the seven islands that make up the Canaries which would you choose?

 The Canaries is not a destination I had ever thought of going to before but having done a little homework, it is now most definitely on my bucket list.
 Here’s why!

 The archipelago is said to have the best climate in the world with a year round spring – not the spring we’ve just had here in the UK but the one we would have wished for!

 What’s more, it is less than four hours flight time from London and in the same time zone, so jet lag isn’t a problem.
 There’s an abundance of spectacular scenery, that’s great for trekking through, glorious sandy beaches, azure blue waters and a traditional cuisine that is a subtle mix of Spanish, Portuguese and North African with the freshest of fish, tasty local cheeses and award-winning wines.

 The islands also boast a colourful cultural heritage.
-What more could you ask for but if you could only visit one island which would you choose?
+Of course, you could opt to cruise all the Canary Islands but if you had to pick just one which island would you choose?